xmartlabs/fountain-docs/CachedDataSourceAdapter.md

 Using the `EntityDao`, we can implement the `CachedDataSourceAdapter`.
 Some considerations to take into account when we are implementing the `CachedDataSourceAdapter` are:
-- The `saveEntities` method, has to save the entities and the related entities.
+- The `saveEntities` method has to save the entities and the related entities.
-- The `dropEntities` method, can delete both entities or just drop the related entity.
+- The `dropEntities` method can delete both entities or just drop the related entity.
-If there are multiple services that can return the same entities, we should take some considerations to delete both entities and keep the [`DataSource`](https://developer.android.com/reference/android/arch/paging/DataSource) consistence.
+If there are multiple services that can return the same entities, we should take some considerations to delete both entities and keep the [`DataSource`] consistency.

 ```kotlin
 val cachedDataSourceAdapter = object : CachedDataSourceAdapter<Entity> {